 Given the strong bond between owners and their pets, it is understandable that sick owners would want to visit their hospitalized pets.
-However, animals that carry contagious pathogens pose a potential risk to clinic staff, the owner, and other household members, as well as other animals in the clinic or the owner's home.
+However, animals that carry contagious pathogens pose a potential risk to clinic staff, the owner, other household members, and other animals in the clinic or the owner's home.
 As a policy, clients should not be allowed to visit animals that are considered potentially infectious.
-Owners may be allowed to visit animals that are in critical condition, but the use of appropriate personal protective equipment should be demonstrated to sick owners and all infection control procedures should be followed.
+Owners may be permitted to visit animals that are in critical condition.
+Still, the use of appropriate personal protective equipment should be demonstrated to sick owners and all infection control procedures should be followed.